 Council's insurance does not provide any cover for Contractors.
-Where members of the Committee have authority to appoint Contractors, the types of insurances that should be held by Contractors include:
+Where members of the Committee have authority to appoint Contractors, the types of insurances that should be held by Contractors (available to be sighted by Council if required) include Workers Compensation, Public Liability and where a vehicle is being used on Council property, Third Party Motor insurance.

-- Workers Compensation,

-- Public Liability and:

-- Third Party Motor Insurance when a vehicle is being used on Council property.